liamzdenek/affirm-application/memory-bank/activeContext.md

 ## Current Status

-We are at the initial planning and architecture phase of the Merchant Analytics Dashboard project.
-The architecture has been defined and documented, and we are preparing to begin implementation.
+We are at the initial implementation phase of the Merchant Analytics Dashboard project.
+The architecture has been defined and documented, the NX workspace has been initialized, and we are now setting up the package structure.

 ## Recent Decisions